-Conservation International Foundation (hereinafter referred to as "CI") under Global Environmental Facility (GEF-Agency), is issuing a Request for Proposal (RFP) for Terminal Evaluation (TE) for the "Building and strengthening Madagascar's national capacity to implement the transparency elements of the Paris Agreement" project.
+Conservation International Foundation (hereinafter referred to as "CI") under Global Environmental Facility (GEF-Agency), is issuing a Request for Proposal (RFP) for Mid-Term Evaluation (MTE) for the "Reducing deforestation from palm oil and cocoa value chains" project.

-The successful offeror shall have the human resources to perform the evaluation in Madagascar.
+The successful offeror shall have the human resources to perform the evaluation in Liberia.

-The award will be in the form of a Firm Fixed Price Contract (hereinafter referred to as "the contract").
+The award will be in the form of Firm Fixed Price Contract (hereinafter referred to as "the contract").
 The successful offeror(s) shall be required to adhere to the code of ethics, statement of work, and the terms and conditions of the contract.
 A Firm-Fixed-Price Contract provides for a price that is not subject to any adjustment on the basis of the contractor's cost experience in performing the contract.

-Interested offerors should indicate their interest in submitting a proposal for the anticipated agreement by sending an email to cievaluationprocurement@conservation.org by 5:00 PM (EDT)(UTC-04:00) May 27th, 2022.
+Interested offerors should indicate their interest in submitting a proposal for the anticipated agreement by sending an email to cievaluationprocurement@conservation.org by 5:00 PM (EDT)(UTC-04:00) on 5 January 2024.